DigSix/DigSix/README.md

 I started my career outside of tech and transitioned into IT through hands-on experience.
 That path shaped how I approach software: solving real problems, not just writing code.

-### Current Focus

-- Systems analysis and IT support
-- Automation of repetitive tasks
-- Small and practical software solutions
-- Understanding business rules and translating them into code

 ### Tech Stack

 **Languages & Tools**